 To recognise positive behaviours and effort which are linked to the school values, all staff in the school are able to issue raffle tickets to children when they are demonstrated.
 These raffle tickets are named and then added to a sealed box.
 At the end of each week the number of raffle tickets each child has been issued are counted.
-The 2 children with the most tickets in each class then receive a golden ticket to have lunch on the top table in the hall with a member of staff the following week.
+The 2 children with the most tickets in each class then receive a golden ticket to have 'tea' with a staff member on an afternoon in the following week.

-Star of the week
+• Star of the week